KubeRocketCI/docs/docs/user-guide/add-autotest.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/user-guide/add-autotest" />
 </head>

 KubeRocketCI portal allows you to clone an existing repository with the autotest to your Version Control System (VCS), or use an external repository and import an autotest to the environment for running in stages or using as quality gates for applications.
 When an autotest is cloned or imported, the system automatically generates a corresponding repository within the integrated Version Control System.

-You can create an Autotest [in YAML](#create-autotest-in-yaml) or [via the dialog](#create-autotest-via-ui).
+Before following these guidelines, be sure to [add Git Server](./add-git-server.md) to the platform.

 <div style={{ display: 'flex', justifyContent: 'center' }}>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/ytaO-ZaQb0c" title="KubeRocketCI: Autotests Overview" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="allowfullscreen"></iframe>
 </div>

-The **Create Autotest** dialog contains four steps:
+The **Create Autotest** wizard contains four steps:

 * Initial Setup
 * Git & Project Info